 PREREQUISITE: Completion of Dance 2 or equivalent and teacher recommendation.
+HIGH SCHOOL CREDIT: (grades 9-12 only) Physical Education, Elective

 Kuk Sool Won/Martial Arts

 Kuk Sool Won is a systematic study of all of the traditional fighting arts which together comprise the martial arts history of the Korean nation.
 As a martial arts system, Kuk Sool Won covers the entire spectrum of the traditional Asian fighting arts and techniques of body conditioning, as well as mental development and traditional weapons training.
 These include, but are not limited to the following: 1) Hand Striking; 2) Leg Techniques; 3) Throwing and Grappling; 4) Joint-Locking Techniques; 5) Falling Techniques and Acrobatics; 6) Body Conditioning; 7) Animal-Style Techniques; 8) Traditional Korean Weapons; 9) Martial Art Healing Methods; and 10) Meditation and Breathing Techniques.
 The three most important aspects of Kuk Sool training are: Etiquette, Patience, and Practice.